GPT-4o-Transcribe Keyboard: The Voice Typing Revolution Explained

 Real-Time Translation

-One of my favorite tricks: speak in one language, type in another.
-The system supports over 40 languages for both input and output, meaning you can speak in English and have it type in Spanish, or vice versa.
-I tried this with a Spanish-speaking colleague and while not perfect, it was definitely good enough for basic communication.
+One of my favorite features: speak in one language, type in another.
+The system now supports over 50 languages for both input and output (expanded from 40+ in 2025), meaning you can speak in English and have it type in Spanish, French, Mandarin, or dozens of other languages.
+I tried this with a Spanish-speaking colleague recently, and the translation quality has improved noticeably—it's now genuinely reliable for professional communication, not just casual conversations.

 Contextual Commands